-Lead easily combines with many other metals.
-This makes it useful in electrical goods, making type and paints, and in the widely used combination of lead and tin we know as solder.
+metals.
+Therefore, it is useful in electrical goods, making type and paints, and in the widely used combination of lead and tin we know as solder.
 Another valuable characteristic of lead is that acids do not easily eat it up or change its chemical nature.
 Left-Melting and supply kettles, oil heated, which handle the lead alloy used in cable sheaths.
 The pipe and valve arrangements are such that the middle kettle is available for melting the alloy.
 Right-Antimony charging mechanism of a centrally controlled lead melting system.

-Below-This kettle for melting and preparing lead-antimony alloy will hold 120,000 pounds of metal.
-The melting capacity of the system is 80,000 pounds per hour.
-The lead-handling grapple, suspended from the cables, can accommodate 100 standard sized lead billets, or a total weight of about 8,500 pounds.
-Five to six of these charges, or about 40,000 to 50,000 pounds of metal, constitute one melting cycle.
+Below-This kettle for melting and prepar-ing lead antimony alloy will hold 50,000 pounds of metal.
+The melting capacity of the system is 40,000 pounds per hour.
+The lead handling grapple suspended from the crane hook can accommodate 50 standard size lead billets, or a total weight of about 5,000 pounds.
+Two or three of these charges, or about 10,000 to 15,000 words of wata or about 10,000 to 15,000 pounds of metal, constitute one melting cycle.